aiksiongkoh/SuperApp/README.md

 SuperApp is a work in progress
 It is code ported from a Visualworks Smalltalk [motion simulator](https://ar-cad.com)
+Its goal is to be a full 3D CAD with Motion Simulation.
 It is the start of [Digital Twin applied to Software](https://askoh.com/index.html#DigitalTwinS)
-The motion simulator has been translated to C++ as [OndselSolver](https://github.com/Ondsel-Development/OndselSolver).
+The motion simulator has been translated to C++ as open source [OndselSolver](https://github.com/Ondsel-Development/OndselSolver).

 Install [Pharo](https://pharo.org)
 [Download Pharo Launcher](https://pharo.org/download)